 The completeness of SHC data varies over time.
 Attendances which are received in SWS may or may not have diagnosis or service codes associated with them, as most of the time there is a lag between the patient's attendance and the codes being introduced in the system.
 As there are codes to report "no service and/or treatment required" and "other conditions requiring treatment", in time virtually all 'new' patient attendances or 'rebook' patient attendances (where patients who are known to the clinic return for an unrelated episode of care) should have at least one code.
 We use an indicator that measures the percentage of new and rebook attendances with at least one code to estimate the completeness of the data received.
-This indicator shows higher data completeness for the last two years (92% in 2016 and 96% in 2015) as compared to 2011 (83%).
+This indicator shows higher data completeness in recent years (91% in 2017) as compared to 2011 (83%).